Aissac/radiant-custom-fields-extension/README.md

 About
 ---

-An extension by [Aissac][ai] that allows you to save attributes (custom fields) to [Radiant CMS][rd] pages.
+An extension by [Aissac][ai] that allows you to add custom fields to [Radiant CMS][rd] pages.

-The Custom Fields Extension is Radiant 0.7.1 compatible.
+The Custom Fields Extension requires Radiant 0.7.1.

 Features
 ---

-* Provides the ability to assign attributes to a Radiant page;
+* Provides the ability to add custom fields to a Page;
+* The Page model is not changed: custom\_fields are added as a belongs\_to association;
-* Interface for managing assigned attributes;
+* Admin interface for managing assigned custom fields;
-* Radius tags for integrating custom_fields functionality into the site;
+* Radius tags for accessing custom fields.

 Installation
 ---

 The [Custom Fields Extension][cfe] has no dependencies, so all you have to do is install it:

-  git submodule add .....
-GH repository ....
+  	git submodule add git://github.com/Aissac/radiant-custom-fields-extension.git vendor/extensions/custom_fields

 Then run the migration and the update:

   	rake radiant:extensions:custom_fields:migrate
   	rake radiant:extensions:custom_fields:update

 Usage
 ---

-#Available Tags
+###Available Tags

 * See the "available tags" documentation built into the Radiant page admin for more details.
 * Use the `<r:custom_field:value />` tag to render the value of a custom field.